Saverio001/jo-condor.org/hugo-website/content/text/peculiar/index.md

 As an example, a question to ask would not be "what does it mean", but "*who* put it there and *why*"".

-Not "who could possibly be reading this", but *"why would anybody be reading this?
-What could their motivation be?*".
+Not "What is its audience?", but *"What could their motivations be?*".

+It is always useful to pause, just for a moment, thinking about these questions.

 Texts are never neutral: they inherently involve questions of who acts and why, shaping how we engage with meaning.